+ JUMP TO RECIPE

 My recipe has a bit of a twist, saltimbocca take on the Schnitzel so to say, just to make it even more delightful.
 But even if you skip the sage and prosciutto it will still be absolutely excellent.

-- four slices of prosciutto or Parma or serrano ham
+- 4 slices prosciutto or Parma or serrano ham

 - vegetable oil for frying

-Prepare three large plates or shallow bowls – with flour, egg beaten with a couple of spoonfuls of water (VERY IMPORTANT! it’s not stinginess, it stops the coating from coming off while frying!) and breadcrumbs.
+4. Prepare three large plates or shallow bowls – with flour, egg beaten with a couple of spoonfuls of water (it stops the coating from coming off while frying) and breadcrumbs.
 Coat the schnitzels thoroughly with flour on both sides, patting off the excess, then plunge into egg wash and coat very well, then into the breadcrumbs.
 Turn them over and over in the crumbs so that they are absolutely covered, no shiny bits looking through.
 Place the schnitzels on paper towels on a tray and chill in the fridge for at least half an hour.